GfavourBraimah/Altschool_cloud_project/Laravel/Readme.md

 - `name: set cron job to check uptime of the server every 12 am`: Defines the second task, which uses the cron module to schedule a cron job for checking server uptime at midnight.
 - `name: copy the bash scripts to the slave machine`: Describes the task for copying a bash script to the slave machine.
 - `name: Set Execute Permissions on the Script`: Specifies a task for setting execute permissions on the copied script.
-- `name: Run Bash Script`: Describes the final task, which runs a bash script (laravel-slave.sh) with specific arguments.
+- `name: Run Bash Script`: Describes the final task, which runs a bash script (deploy.sh) with specific arguments.

 **inventory**